LionelDraghi/ArchiCheck/docs/index.md

 1. ease simple architecture description.
    > It's really as simple as: _Gtk is a layer over Gdk_.
 2. enforce code compliance with that description.
-   > Put archicheck in your test suite, and let it be a vigilant teacher of your architecture over time.
+   > Put acc in your test suite, and let it be a vigilant teacher of your architecture over time.

 ---------------------------------------------------------------------